openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

             - Something you are (e.g., biometric data like a fingerprint or face scan)

-           An example of a multi-factor authenticator could be a cryptographic authentication device with an integrated biometric sensor that is required to activate the device
+           An example of a multi-factor authenticator could be a cryptographic authentication device with an integrated biometric sensor that is required to activate the device.

-        1. Phishing-resistant authentication is a method to prevent attackers from gaining access to sensitive information through deceptive practices.
+        1. **Phishing-resistant authentication** is a method to prevent attackers from gaining access to sensitive information through deceptive practices.
 Phishing-resistant authenticators are defined by their ability to detect and prevent the disclosure of authentication secrets and valid authenticator outputs to an impostor relying party without relying on the vigilance of